How to Say "The seamstress is singing in the path" in Korean | -고 있어요 Grammar

 What does "The seamstress is singing in the path" mean in Korean?

-The Korean sentence "재봉사가 길에서 노래하고 있어요." translates to "The seamstress is singing in the path." in English. "재봉사가 길에서 노래하고 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "재봉사가 길에서 노래하고 있어요." translates to "The seamstress is singing in the path." in English.
+This expression perfectly illustrates Korean storytelling: "재봉사가 길에서 노래하고 있어요." means "the seamstress is singing in the path", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: jaebongsaga gileseo noraehago iteoyo.